mooman/rails3_sequel/README.md

 Credits
 -------

-Based partially on rails_sequel by Piotr Usewicz: http://github.com/pusewicz/rails_sequel Thanks to ActiveRecord's and dm-rails' railties
++ Piotr Usewicz for rails_sequel (http://github.com/pusewicz/rails_sequel)
++ Jeremy Evans for Sequel and pointers he gave for this plugin
++ Many thanks to ActiveRecord's and dm-rails' railties, and everyone at Rails 3 team for making this even possible